panpan2/panpan2.github.io/_posts/2021-04-19-Molecular-graph-learning-in-the-Optimal-Transport-Geometry.md

 {% include image.html url="molgraphlearning/decoder.png" description="" %}

-To explain some of the ideas to tackle this, we will make a small introduction to OT.
+To explain some of the ideas to tackle this, we will make a small introduction to _OT_.

 # Optimal Transport intro

-Optimal transport (OT) studies the possible ways to morph a source measure $\mu$ into a target measure $\nu$, with special interest in the properties of the least costly way to achieve that and its efficient computation.
-Here we consider probability measures (with total volume 1) and work with the Wasserstein distance and the Gromov-Wasserstein discrepancy.
+Optimal transport (_OT_) studies the possible ways to morph a source measure $\mu$ into a target measure $\nu$, with special interest in the properties of the least costly way to achieve that and its efficient computation.
+Here we consider probability measures (with total volume $1$) and work with the Wasserstein distance and the Gromov-Wasserstein discrepancy.

-For simplicity, we assume that the measures are uniform over the sets they are defined over (equal mass at each point), and represent these uniform measures with pointclouds e.g. if a pointcloud has 5 points, each points carries 0.2 mass.
+For simplicity, we assume that the measures are uniform over the sets they are defined over (equal mass at each point), and represent these uniform measures with pointclouds e.g. if a pointcloud has $5$ points, each points carries $0.2$ mass.

 ## Wasserstein distance

-Wasserstein distance, we take 2 such pointclouds in the same metric measure space (but possibly of different number of points) and a cost function (e.g. L2), and find the optimal way to morph one into the other.
+Wasserstein distance, we take $2$ such pointclouds in the same metric measure space (but possibly of different number of points) and a cost function (e.g. _L2_), and find the optimal way to morph one into the other.

 {% include image.html url="molgraphlearning/w.png" description="" %}